Smolations/lightrider-app/README.md

 Open a new terminal tab (`cmd`+`t`).
 You should see the text `-> ~/.profile` near the top if all is well.
 You can close the previous tab in which you were working.

-To check that `nvm` is working properly, try giving terminal the following command:
+To check that `nvm` is working properly, try issuing the following command:
 ```
 $ nvm ls
 ```